HeliosLang/compiler/doc/04-time_lock_contract.md

 UTXOs can be sent into the time-lock script arbitrarily as long as the datum has the correct format.
 UTXOs can be retrieved any time by the wallet that initiated the time-lock.
 UTXOs can be retrieved after the time-lock by anyone who knows the datum.

-Once we have written the script, we generate the CBOR hex, and then calculate the script address using cardano-cli:
+Once we have written the script, we generate its JSON representation, and then calculate the script address using cardano-cli:
 ```bash
 $ nodejs